For Applicants | Frequently Asked Questions|

 What is the anticipated award size for PEER projects?

 At the pre-proposal phase you are asked to submit a total budget figure.
-At the full proposal stage applicants will be asked to submit a detailed budget that includes the categories Personnel Costs, Travel, Equipment, and Indirect Costs.
+At the full proposal stage applicants will be asked to submit a detailed budget that includes the categories Travel, Equipment, Other Direct Costs, Salaries, Scholarships and Fellowships, and Indirect Costs.
 We encourage applicants to develop a pre-proposal budget estimate with these categories in mind, although applicants will not be asked to provide figures for each category.
 A budget template will also be posted on the NAS website for reference.

 Can my budget change between the pre-proposal and full proposal stage?